MartinJeanne/martinjeanne/README.md

 # Hi!
-I'm Martin, a junior developper in apprenticeship!
+I'm Martin, a junior developer in apprenticeship!
 I'm working for Sinay 🐬 and I study at CESI 🔭
 I'm currently practicing: 🌱
 - Java with Spring Boot